china918/learning-based-intrusion-detection/README.md

 ## preprocess

 There are many types of preprocessing.
 We can preprocess data to have a high quality data subset to gain quicker speed and better accuarcy, or to make data subject to a certain distribution to meet the needs of algorithm, or to get rid of outlier, or to turn lexical features into numerical ones...
 Preprocess is important to led to a out-performanced model.
+Here are some of the most used skills for preprocessing:

++ Use clustering algorithm to reduce train dataset. clustering algorihtm such as k-means can change original data into clusters, then we can use the centroid to represent all the data in the same cluster, thus reducing the dataset size.

+Examples:

++ modified_kmeans.py